“The sound of the TARDIS brings hope to anyone who hears it.” – Yes, yes it does.

 The special’s major failure is in its almost nonexistent efforts to convince us that the slightly petty and bureaucratic, but not really bad race of Gallefrayans, especially their noble class the Time Lords, have become so evil that the Doctor thinks his only recourse is to destroy them all.
 Such has been implied on the series and said outright by Kass in Night of the Doctor.
 Instead we see a desperate, but not evil race.
 Where is the throwing of innocent third parties to the wolves?
 Where is the use of weapons that they know will wipe out entire races?
 Where are the burnt earth policies?
 In fact, where is ANYTHING to indicate why Kass would rather die than travel with one long enough to get off a crashing spaceship?
 They don’t seem to have done anything all that bad or honestly all that desperate.
 Also, despite having the best vehicles for running and hiding in all of time and space (including knowledge of pocket universes, HELLO ROMANA), they haven’t made arrangements to evacuate anyone, especially the children.
 While it didn’t show the Time Lords to be evil and worthy of Kass’ hatred, it did show them to be fairly stupid.

 As a second layer (almost like a Simpsons episode) was the fun candy surprises.
 The opening shot was almost the same as “The Unearthly Child” opening shot from the opening titles to the policeman walking by the junkyard gate where the TARDIS was parked during that episode.
 For time consideration it is now right by Coal Hill School (where the Doctor’s granddaughter Susan attended and Ian and Barbara taught) or maybe the junkyard just spread.
 (A second watching reveals a very critical arrow.
 It’s not the gate at all, it’s a sign painted to look exactly like the gate.)
-The sign out front says Ian Chesterton, Governor (although he should be dead by now – OK actor is still alive, so I guess I buried him too soon), but I smiled when I saw it.
+The sign out front says Ian Chesterton, Governor (although he should be dead by now – OK the actor is still alive, so I guess I buried him too soon), but I smiled when I saw it.
 This is followed by a sequence where Clara rides a motorcycle into the TARDIS and Matt Smith makes one of several direct looks at the camera breaking the fourth wall, developing a relationship with the audience in this and following episode where he says “I will always remember when the Doctor was me.”
 Clara is now teaching at Coal Hill School, but the Doctor leaves a message and she comes running, just in time for UNIT to discover the TARDIS and not knowing he’s inside, send it by helicopter to the Tower of London, now UNIT headquarters.
 (Kate Lethbridge-Stewart: “The ravens are a bit slow.
 Tell Marcus they need new batteries.”
 One of the best lines in the whole thing.)
 Not sure where else to put this, but just want to applaud the brilliant bit of directing and shooting where they use David Tennant cutting away and cutting back to exchange the horse for a Zygon.
 Also, I really, really, REALLY love this Queen Elizabeth she deserves several episodes, if not an entire series of her own.
 There is also a top secret archive which according to Fivish 3 of which were Sylvester McCoy, Colin Baker and Peter Davison as Zygons under sheets.
 Officially the BBC says you don’t put actors of that caliber under sheets, but could they really resist it?
 Really Osgood needs to learn that when you guess the big secret of evading aliens you don’t announce it to them.
 Great shot the Zygon approaching Osgood in the reflective surface of the switch plate cover.
 There is a fez, a shout to Jack Barowman (a time votex), a wall of companions in the Black Archive (reference to the Black Museum?) that they look at several times in addition to making reference to past companions including a nice little tribute to the Brigadier.
 They include some nice re-use of dialogue including “big red button,” “assemble a cabinet at them,” “timey wimey,” and “I don’t want to go” among others.
 (Quick plea here for BBC to release in America both a poster of the 13 Doctors like the final scene (see below) and some sort of interactive version of the companion wall, please?)

 The working together with each other, but constantly squabbling is systematic of the multi-Doctor story.
 “Same software different case….Same software different face.”
 When they first walk into the TARDIS she becomes unstable which doesn’t make much sense, but it does provide an excuse to show the classic TARDIS “round things” which I love as much as they do.
 Then it showed the 10th and then the 11th Doctors version of the TARDIS.
 Those big round things over the time router were actually in the original design of the TARDIS, but they only used them for a couple of episodes because they were too unwieldy.
 Clara realizes the War Doctor still hasn’t pushed the button and “saved the Doctor” as was her purpose in life in a different way by bringing 10 and 11 to where the War Doctor was preparing to push the button.
 Finally at the end the 10th Doctor re-said his last line “I don’t want to go,” probably his most iconic line, and 11 responded he always says that.
-Then the curator of the museum show up and it’s Tom Baker (not answering the question, but suggesting he now has the ability to change his face) and back in full Doctor mode in a drama series since he last left Doctor Who.
+Then the curator of the museum shows up and it’s Tom Baker (not answering the question, but suggesting he now has the ability to change his face) and back in full Doctor mode in a drama series since he last left Doctor Who.
 I especially loved him tapping his nose, “WHO knows.”
 Then the 11th walked through TARDIS door down through the magic of special effects all 13 Doctors stand together facing the future.
 I sure hope that is made into a poster – I want one!
 Also all the Doctors including the one coming in number 12 is included, even in previous footage through viewer windows, they all got to be part of the salvation of Gallifrey as all their TARDISes were needed as part of the containment.

 Behind the Scenes